mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 ```

 #### Expected console output
-The expected 'terrafrom plan' output after the index.html file and variable 'content_version' have been changed.
+The expected 'terraform plan' output after the index.html file and variable 'content_version' have been changed.

 ```bash
 ..